freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-talk-about-a-typical-workday-and-tasks/task-98.md

 # --description--

-A "security breach" is when someone gets unauthorized access to a system or data.
+A `security breach` is when someone gets unauthorized access to a system or data.
 This can be a big problem in workplaces, especially when it involves private information.

-For example: "A security breach occurred when an outsider accessed confidential files."
+For example: `A security breach occurred when an outsider accessed confidential files.`

 # --question--

 ## --text--

-What is a 'security breach'?
+What is a `security breach`?

 ## --answers--